 The Trainer+ is a piece of smart home gym equipment that uses computer algorithms to produce automatic, adaptive resistance.
 The Vitruvian Trainer+ consists of a thin platform with cables attached, to which the exerciser can attach handles or ankle straps.
 The user stands on the platform and uses the handles or straps to perform various exercises.

-Vitruvian is an Australian-based company that’s in its infancy.
+Vitruvian is an Australian-based company that is, relatively, in its infancy.
 It’s named, presumably, after the drawing Vitruvian Man, which was meant to depict artist Leonardo da Vinci’s vision of the ideal human form.

 - Provides up to 440 pounds of resistance